-Following a review in 2011, the second phase of GFG began in 2013 and focusses support in areas of solid progress such as central budgeting and broader public financial management, customs and revenue reform, external audit and procurement.
+Following a review in 2017, the third phase of GFG began in 2017 and focusses support in areas of solid progress such as central budgeting and broader public financial management, customs and revenue reform, external audit and procurement.
 The program also supports financial planning, management and effective expenditure against delivery targets at the line agency level.
-The 2011 review re-emphasized the need to continue the existing GFG program delivery modality.
+The 2017 review re-emphasized the need to continue the existing GFG program delivery modality.

 Pacific Women Shaping Pacific Development

 In addition to bilateral program activities, the Australian Government funds initiatives supporting women's empowerment in Vanuatu through the regional program Pacific Women Shaping Pacific Development (Pacific Women).

 Up to $24.8 million, 2013-2018

 Australia is working with Vanuatu's Public Works Department in the Ministry of Infrastructure and Public Utilities to provide a well-maintained and reliable national road network.
 This program (formerly known as the Vanuatu Transport Sector Support Program) supports the Government of Vanuatu to effectively plan, build and maintain its road transport infrastructure.